hayao-k/aws-health-exporter/README.md

 # Describe upcoming LAMBDA events and echo the output to STDOUT
 ./health-exporter --service LAMBDA --status upcoming --echo

+# Get events using the specified profile
+./health-exporter --profile my-profile

+# Process only a single account
+./health-exporter --account-id 123456789012
 ```

 ### Execution Example